18 OKR Examples for Growth Teams (Real Data)

 Growth teams have more data, more tools, and more execution capacity than almost any other function.
 The limiting factor isn't effort — it's the quality of the target.

 Output-based Key Results produce output.
 Outcome-based Key Results produce revenue.
-The shift from "launch campaign" to "reduce CAC from $420 to $310" is a one-sentence rewrite that changes everything: what gets prioritized, what gets measured, what gets learned, and what gets better next cycle.
+The shift from "launch campaign" to "reduce CAC from $420 to $310" is a one-sentence rewrite that changes what gets prioritized, what gets measured, what gets learned, and what gets better next cycle.

 Try OKRs Tool Free →